 Live chat is commonly used by insurers but requires a human on the other end of the line which costs money.
 Humans are slower and have less memory capacity than a conversational engine, so users often have to firstly, wait for a response; then if the human doesn’t remember or know the answer, they have to wait further for the human to go away and check their account or find other necessary information.

-With conversational AI you can serve each user instantly without paying a salary.
+With a digital insurance broker, you can serve each user instantly without paying a salary.